isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 Committee, which will be forwarded to the project applicant.
 The PDD submission is accepted when:
 * There is no change in EI requirement that may affect the project; or
-* There is a is change in EI requirement after the issuance of the Letter of Support, and the project applicant submits the PDD within the 1-year assurance period
+* There is a change in EI requirement after the issuance of the Letter of Support (LOS) that may affect the project, but the project applicant submits the PDD within the 1-year assurance period

-Please note that Singapore will issue a new Letter of Support if there is a is change in EI requirement after the issuance of the Letter of Support and the Letter of Support has passed the 1-year assurance period.

 If the PDD Submission is rejected because the project design is not feasible or acceptable, the project applicant will be advised on how to revise their project design (if relevant).